 The penalty can be as much as 100% of the tax due and HMRC do pursue individuals personally for such penalties.

-The effect of a Civil Evasion Investigation of this nature on a business and the owners can be hugely disruptive and our role as tax investigation consultants is to act on behalf of the tax payer by:-
+The effect of a Civil Evasion Tax Investigation of this nature on a business and the owners can be hugely disruptive and our role as tax investigation consultants is to act on behalf of the tax payer by:-

-We know how stressful and worrying a tax investigation can be so to let yourself sleep peacefully at night and pass the stress on to someone else call KinsellaTax TODAY on 0800 471 4546.
+We know how stressful and worrying an investigation can be so to let yourself sleep peacefully at night and pass the stress on to someone else call KinsellaTax TODAY on 0800 471 4546.

 Why waste any more time?

 The 1st tip in dealing with any tax enquiry is to get expert advice first before thinking of contacting HRMC or going to see them.
 Click here to see our advice regarding HMRC interviews